luvyfdawnYu/CNV_chromothripsis/README.md

 ### For customized loss function:
 --gamma: float.
 It decides the $\gamma$ used in the customized loss.

 --epsilon: float.
-It decides the $\epsilon$ usde in the customized loss.
+It decides the $\epsilon$ used in the customized loss.